opendocsg/opendoc-supreme-court-practice-directions/PART-01-Introduction.md

 ## 1A.
 Definitions

-In these Practice Directions, unless the context otherwise requires:
+In these Practice Directions, unless the context otherwise requires:<br>
-“Appellate Division” means the Appellate Division of the High Court; and “General Division” means the General Division of the High Court.
+“Appellate Division” means the Appellate Division of the High Court; and<br>
+“General Division” means the General Division of the High Court.

 ## 2. Commencement